 Enter the Total Nucleated Cell count, dilution factor, and volume of blood sampled into the calculator to determine the White Blood Cell count.
 This calculator can also evaluate any of the variables given the others are known.

-Wbc Formula
+WBC Formula

 The following formula is used to calculate the White Blood Cell (WBC) count.